JensPenny/SamToSqlite/docs/AmpExplanation.md

 * AMPC_TO_PHARMFORM: a table that links an amp component to 1 or more pharmaceutical forms
 * AMPC_TO_ROA: a table that links an amp component to 1 or more routes of administration.

+### RealActualIngredient quirks
+* Property `knownEffect` is documented but doesn't exist in the export.
+* Property `additionalInformation` is documented but doesn't exist in the export.

 ## AMPP quirks
 * The full dataset of one ampp is split between a whopping 5 tables(!!).
 Cobble these together by cti-extended to get an actual idea of an ampp.
 * A good part here is that the creators split the dmpp and other sub-elements in the top-level ampp item, so these don't fall under the